Orienting Words

 2.2 Too

-The theory of scales is governed by a “plus” principle: the higher you are on the scale, the closer you are to the conclusion.
-But this principle leads to a paradox:
+The theory of scales is governed by the “plus … plus …” principle: the higher you are on the scale, the closer you are to the conclusion.
+However, this principle leads to an apparent paradox.

-You reluctantly bathe in water with a temperature of twenty-two degrees, you’d be happier to bathe in water at twenty-five, at thirty, or even warmer.
-The hotter the water, the better for you; so you really should try bathing directly in the cauldron.
+For example, « you reluctantly bathe in water that’s twenty-two degrees, you’d be happier bathing in water that’s twenty-five degrees, thirty degrees, or even warmer degree.
+The hotter the water, the better.
+Therefore, you really should try bathing directly in the cauldron. » The progression is intended as a joke.

 Too inverts the argumentative orientation: